chimericdream/worldofpannotia.com/src/_monster_templates/horror-zombie.md

 **Fast Healing (Ex):** Each round, a Horror Zombie heals up to 10 points of damage.

 **Horror Zombie's Curse (Su):** Any creature bitten by a Horror Zombie must succeed a Fortitude save vs. a DC of 12 + the Horror Zombie's total HD (maximum DC 30).
-Failure on this save means the creature has contracted the Horror Zombie's Curse, and will take 1d3 Constitution damage each day.
+Failure on this save means the creature has contracted the Horror Zombie's Curse, and will take {% die_roll 1 3 0 %} Constitution damage each day.
 Some creatures can live for several weeks with this curse before finally dying.
-When a cursed creature dies (whether from the Horror Zombie's Curse or for other reasons), it rises 1d4 minutes later as another Horror Zombie.
+When a cursed creature dies (whether from the Horror Zombie's Curse or for other reasons), it rises {% die_roll 1 4 0 %} minutes later as another Horror Zombie.
 Only {% spell_link remove-curse %}, {% spell_link limited-wish %}, {% spell_link wish %}, or {% spell_link miracle %} spell will rid a creature of the Horror Zombie's Curse.

 **Turn Resistance (Su):** Horror Zombies have +3 turn resistance.